Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Avoid multiple languages in one source file [CC-G1]
 - Use the idioms of the programming language employed, aka "Don't write C code in Java"
 - When debugging, **THINK** before going on step-by-step debug mode [RobPikeKenThompson].
-[A longer quote on ptrint-traces debugging VS debuggers](http://taint.org/2007/01/08/155838a.html)
+[A longer quote on print-traces debugging VS debuggers](http://taint.org/2007/01/08/155838a.html)

 - know the order of magnitude it takes to perform various operations on a computer : cf. [LatencyNumbersEveryProgrammerShouldKnow] & [ResponseTimes-The3ImportantLimits] :
     * 0.1 second is about the limit for having the user feel that the system is reacting instantaneously, meaning that no special feedback is necessary except to display the result.